 Hopefully the answers will be helpful, however please contact us if you need anything further.

 iCompute Teaching Ltd (“iCompute”), is a company registered in England and Wales with company no. 08509235. iCompute supports the primary education sector with curricula to improve teaching and learning in computing.
 Our background is in computer science and teaching.
 Our staff are Computer Scientists - Bsc (Hons) - who have worked in industry as software engineers, as well as being experienced primary school teachers with Primary Computer Science Master Teacher status.
 We offer a unique blend of the practical application of computer science in the real world along with experience of teaching computing concepts and skills to young children.

 Our computing schemes and resources have been nominated each year since our launch in 2014 for prestigious BETT and ERA awards in recognition of our innovation and expertise in primary computing.

-2 Does iCompute fully match the Primary Computing Curriculum 2014?
+Does iCompute fully match the National Curriculum for Computing?

 iCompute fully matches the objectives for the 2014 Programme of Study for Computing at Key Stage 1 and Key Stage 2.
 It provides comprehensive planning and associated lesson materials, but offers the flexibility to be implemented in different ways.
 In using our schemes you can be confident of delivering full statutory coverage in innovative and engaging ways.

-The National Curriculum for Computing is made up of three strands (see our Curriculum Guide for more information)
+The National Curriculum for Computing is made up of three strands:

 a.
 Digital Literacy (incl. eSafety)